Focus and Epicenter

 The Moment Magnitude Scale depicts the absolute size of earthquakes, comparing information from multiple locations and using a measurement of actual energy released calculated from the cross-sectional area of rupture, amount of slippage, and the rigidity of the rocks.
 Because of the unique geologic setting of each earthquake and because the rupture area is often hard to measure, estimates of moment magnitude can take days to months to calculate.
 (9 Crustal Deformation and Earthquakes – An Introduction to Geology, n.d.)

 Like the Richter magnitude, the moment magnitude scale is logarithmic.
-Both scales are used in tandem because the estimates of magnitude may change after a quake.
-The Richter scale is used as a quick determination immediately following the quake (and is usually reported in news accounts), and the moment magnitude is calculated days to months later.
+Both scales are used in tandem because the magnitude estimates may change after a quake.
+The Richter scale is used as a quick determination immediately following the earthquake (and is usually reported in news accounts), and the moment magnitude is calculated days to months later.
 The magnitude values of the two magnitudes are approximately equal except for massive earthquakes.

 Modified Mercalli-Intensity Scale

 The Modified Mercalli Intensity Scale is a qualitative scale (I-XII) of the intensity of ground shaking based on damage to structures and people’s perceptions.
 This scale can vary depending on the location and population density (urban vs. rural).
-It was also used for historical earthquakes, which occurred before quantitative measurements of magnitude could be made.
-The Modified Mercalli Intensity maps show where the damage is most severe based on questionnaires sent to residents, newspaper articles, and reports from assessment teams.
+It was also used for historical earthquakes before quantitative magnitude measurements could be made.
+The Modified Mercalli Intensity maps show the most severe damage based on questionnaires sent to residents, newspaper articles, and reports from assessment teams.
 Recently, USGS has used the internet to help gather data more quickly.

 Shakemaps (written ShakeMaps by the USGS) use high-quality seismograph data from seismic networks to show areas of intense shaking.
 They are the result of rapid, computer-interpolated seismograph data.
 They are useful in crucial minutes after an earthquake, as they can show emergency personnel where the most significant damage likely occurred and locate areas of possible damaged gas lines and other utilities.